iamMeshi/moba-board-game/rules.md

 - Take turns placing each champion's token at the first tower of a lane on the respective sides of the map
 - Once the last champion has been placed in their lane the game starts

-## Deciding turn order
-- The player with the highest *total* initiative goes first
-- If initiative is tied then the player who lost the last game goes first
-- If it's the first game of a series; flip a coin / roll dice / gentlemen's agreement

 ## Phases

 ### Draw